-Luxury Vinyl Tile (LVT) – Vinyl Flooring
+Luxury Vinyl Plank (LVP) & Luxury Vinyl Tile (LVT) Flooring

-Luxury Vinyl Tile, which is also referred to as “LVT” flooring, reduces noise and provides comfort underfoot.
-Unlike hard surfaces such as wood, laminate, terrazzo or porcelain tile, LVT has “give” and thus are referred to as “resilient” flooring.
+Luxury Vinyl Plank, which is also referred to as “LVP” flooring, reduces noise and provides comfort underfoot.
+Unlike hard surfaces such as wood, laminate, terrazzo or porcelain tile, luxury vinyl plank flooring has “give” and thus are referred to as “resilient” flooring.
 It’s great if you want a little cushion underfoot and like the idea of a slightly quieter surface.

-The huge advantage of choosing a LVT product for your home is that it can be installed quickly and easily over many different surfaces such as old ceramic tile.
+The huge advantage of choosing a LVP product for your home is that it can be installed quickly and easily over many different surfaces such as old ceramic tile.
 That’s right!
 With the proper prep, LVT flooring can be installed directly over the top of that ugly kitchen tile saving you the expense and headache of a costly and super messy tile tear out.
 LVP is also quite durable, is a waterproof flooring, and is easy to clean.
 That, along with the fact that these Luxury Vinyl Planks can be easily installed by a novice home owner in a short amount of time makes this product a great option for a budget conscious home owner for a weekend DIY project.

 If you have a question about a specific type or color of vinyl floor tile, or need professional design or installation help from our experts, call or visit Tile For Less Utah at either our Salt Lake City store or our Layton store.